abraich/pycaus/README.md

 **pycaus** is a python package for causal survival analysis and counterfactual classaification predection with [PyTorch](https://pytorch.org), built on the [torchtuples](https://github.com/havakv/torchtuples) package for training PyTorch models.

+**Note:** *This package is still in its early stages of development..*

-The package contains implementations of
+The package contains implementations of ..
 # Get Started

 To get started you first need to install [PyTorch](https://pytorch.org/get-started/locally/).